 Part of the amenities at Secrets Wild Orchid in Montego Bay, Jamaica is a scale in the bathroom of the gorgeously appointed suites.
 Given the sheer preponderance of great dining options at Secrets, I'm not so sure that's a good idea.

+You can't go wrong eating anywhere at this resort, which sits side-by-side with Secrets St. James (both boasting 351 suites of varying luxury) and an entire section of Jamaican all-inclusive resorts.
 Most of the restaurants are on the shared Promenade, which is on the Wild Orchid side -- making it easy to get to from your suite and then waddle back fully fed.

 Of all of my dining excursions, I most enjoyed the luxury of Bordeaux at Wild Orchid, a French restaurant of delightful cuisine.
 They're pretty strict about dress codes at the restaurants here; no shorts, gentlemen, sorry.
 But when a couple of us showed in shorts (and collared shirts) one night, they were more than gracious about letting us dine outside, at first on the patio but then as more of us showed up, they went above and beyond setting up a larger table outside on the Promenade itself, a glorious al fresco way to enjoy some truly remarkable French cuisine.